- ANBI Name(s):

 - Statement of income & expenses

-Chaplaincy costs in 2015 include the rent of an apartment and as of 27 June the stipends and other costs of an incumbent priest half time.
+Chaplaincy costs in 2016 include the rent of an apartment and until June the stipends and other costs of an incumbent priest half time.

 Due to the financial situation of the Church no disbursements are intended except for unavoidable costs, focussing on Chaplaincy and Church services.
 A summary of expected expenses for 2016 is as follows.
 This year reserves are expected to start building up again after the discontinuation of the employment of an incumbent priest and the rent of an apartment.